Thomas Phelps: Early life

 Phelps was born in Buckfield, Maine on November 2, 1822.
 He was a son of Stephen Phelps and Elizabeth (née Stowell) Phelps (1785–1832), who was born, and died, in South Paris, Maine.
 His paternal grandfather, Henry Phelps of Sutton, Massachusetts, was a Corporal of Minutemen in 1775 and a Private in the Massachusetts Militia during the Revolutionary War from 1776 to 1777.

 He joined the Navy in 1840 and graduated from the U.S. Naval Academy at Annapolis in 1846.

 Career

 Phelps served on the Labrador Coast and then with the Mediterranean Squadron from March 1840 to September 1843.
 He then served aboard the sloop Boston in the Brazil Squadron.
 He was assigned to the United States Naval Academy in October 1843 and graduated in February 1846.

 He rejoined Boston for duty as a member of the Gulf Squadron from October 1846 through February 1847, and then served aboard the Polk from February to May 1847.
 After duty aboard the Independence, the flagship of the Mediterranean Squadron from June 1849 through December 1850, he transferred to the Constitution and served in the Mediterranean Squadron from December 1850 to February 1851.
-He then served in the Coast Survey from May 1851 until August 1852.
+He then served in the United States Coast Survey from May 1851 until August 1852.